 Scruffy hospitality means you’re not waiting for everything in your house to be in order before you host and serve friends in your home.
 Scruffy hospitality means you hunger more for good conversation and serving a simple meal of what you have, not what you don’t have.
 Scruffy hospitality means you’re more interested in quality conversation than the impression your home or lawn makes.
 If we only share meals with friends when we’re excellent, we aren’t truly sharing life together.

-Here are some ways to be a gracious, relaxed host this holiday season.
+Here are some ways to streamline your holiday hosting so you can be a gracious, relaxed host this holiday season.

 Instead of hosting a big, expensive party, try inviting friends over for cider and cookies.
 People get partied out pretty quickly over the holidays, and a laid-back evening without feeling the need to impress can be a welcome respite during the busy Christmas season.